 - Undergraduate students are discouraged from working more than 20 hours per week during the fall and spring semesters and no more than 40 hours per week when classes are not in session.
 Graduate students may work up to 40 hours per week.

 - Students are paid on a weekly basis on campus.
-Off-campus it depends on the employer.
+For off-campus jobs, it depends on the employer.